Current & Past Fellows

 Aida Kurtovic, MA, LLB | Bosnia

 Aida Kurtovic is Head of Partnerships in Health (PH), a prominent civil society organization striving to enable equal access to health to all people and strengthen the health system.
-Aida brings a comprehensive set of skills, including strategic vision, diplomatic sensitivity, and attention to detail, all of which were developed over more than two decades in positions in international development and health program management, with a proven track record of working in complex and politically sensitive situations.
+Aida brings a comprehensive set of skills including strategic vision, diplomatic sensitivity, and attention to detail, all of which were developed over more than two decades in positions in international development and health program management.

 Carmen Contreras, MPH | Peru

 Carmen Contreras is a public health professional with over 25 years of experience in the field.
-Contreras has a graduate degree in psychology, with qualifications in Adolescent Health and Sexual and Reproductive Health, and a Masters degree in public health.
+Contreras has a graduate degree in psychology with qualifications in Adolescent Health and Sexual and Reproductive Health, as well as a Masters degree in public health.
 Contreras began her career by working with families of hospitalized minors with adolescent mothers.
-She then moved into work that supported research on drug use/abuse prevention in adolescents, domestic abuse prevention, and the development of educational mental health materials with the Department of Health.
+She then transitioned into work that supported research on drug use/abuse prevention in adolescents, domestic abuse prevention, and the development of educational mental health materials with the Department of Health.
 For 17 years, Contreras has been employed at Socios En Salud (SES), Partners In Health, Peru.
-At Socios En Salud, Contreras coordinates diverse research projects on the understanding and improvement of tuberculosis (TB) affected populations, community health, and mental health.
-Between 2013 and 2016, Contreras was part of the SES Community Advisory Board, a group made up of community representatives that discussed and proposed recommendations to different TB protocols in Peru.
+At Socios En Salud, Contreras coordinates diverse research projects on the understanding of populations affected by tuberculosis (TB), improvement of community health and mental health.
+Between 2013 and 2016 Contreras was part of the SES Community Advisory Board, a group made up of community representatives that discussed and proposed recommendations to different TB protocols in Peru.
 From 2014 to 2017, Contreras was a member of the Community Research Advisors Group (CRAG) of the Tuberculosis Trials Consortium (TBTC) housed at the U.S. Centers for Disease Control and Prevention.
-The CRAG is an advisory group consisting of representatives from five continents, established to increase the value and impact of TB research and interventions to bring greater benefit to affected communities.
+The CRAG is an advisory group consisting of representatives from five continents, established to increase the value and impact of TB research and interventions to better benefit affected communities.

 Stela Bivol, MD, MPH | Moldova